History of the Connecticut Judicial Seal Home Home BannerBanner

 Youthful Offender Information

 Closed, but open to offenders.
-Upon application for Y.O. status, the court file is sealed.
+The court file is sealed.
 The court file is unsealed if the defendant is found to be ineligible for the program.

 Youthful Offender Proceedings